 Toilets and changing area (items left at owner’s risk) can be found at the pavilion near the finish line.

-Location of startThe run starts close to the children’s playground.
+Location of startThe run starts close to the Hook Farm Road entrance to the park.

 Getting there by public transportBy bus The 61, 208, 261, 320, 358 all pass the Bromley Common A21 entrance to Norman Park.
 Alternatively the following buses pass the Hayes Lane entrance to the park.
 119, 146 and the 314.